Wondering what continent is Cuba on?

 13. Can people leave Cuba?

-Yes, people can leave Cuba, but for a Cuban to leave Cuba will in reality be very difficult.
+Yes, formally and legally, people can leave Cuba, but for a Cuban national to leave Cuba will, in reality, be very difficult.

 14. Why Did The US Give Up Cuba?